How to voice your concern

 Anyone requesting the Board to reconsider its decisions or otherwise consider EITI policy or implementation, should communicate their request to the Board.

 Countries which disagree with an EITI Board decision on their status can appeal the decision in accordance with section 4 of the EITI Standard.

 Issues related to EITI implementation in a country should first be brought to the attention of the multi-stakeholder group of that country.

 The EITI requires effective multi-stakeholder oversight, including a functioning multi-stakeholder group (overview to EITI Standard Requirement 1).
 Issues related to implementation should therefore first be addressed to the multi-stakeholder group.

-The EITI’s Draft Constituency Guidelines, which are meant to assist constituencies in the development of their own guidelines, have the following advice for addressing complaints within constituencies:
+The EITI’s Draft Constituency Guidelines, which are meant to assist Constituencies in the development of their own guidelines, have the following advice for addressing complaints within Constituencies:

 “If an EITI stakeholder wishes to complain about the processes his/her constituency has followed to agree its representation on the EITI Association or Board, those complaints should firstly be directed towards the members of that constituency.
 If a satisfactory solution cannot be agreed, a written report should be made to the EITI International Secretariat.
 Within three weeks of receiving such a report, the Secretariat will investigate the complaint and make a report of its findings to the EITI Board.”

 Concerns should first be raised with the immediate EITI body (national multi-stakeholder group, EITI Constituency, etc.).

 If this is not appropriate or if the concern remains, the online form should be used.